Orioles pick up sweep over Phillies behind Severino

 Renato Nunez and Hanser Alberto also added two hits each for the Orioles, who didn't seem fazed that the game was delayed for 1 hour, 40 minutes because of rain.
 Orioles starter Tom Eshelman, a former Phillies prospect, tossed five effective innings and gave up four hits and two runs.
 Eshelman (1-0) threw 68 pitches, 46 for strikes.

 Connor Brogdon also made his Major League debut out of the bullpen for the Phillies in the eighth.
-With runners on first and second, Brogdon gave up a three-run homer to Severino on the first pitch.
-The Orioles moved ahead 9-2.
+With runners on first and second, Brogdon gave up a three-run homer to Severino on the first pitch as the Orioles moved ahead 9-2.
 Realmuto added his second two-run homer, this time to right in the eighth for his sixth career multi-home run game.

 Ruiz's two-run homer in the ninth gave Baltimore an 11-4 lead. --Field Level Media